MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 `https://`*StorageAccountName*`.blob.core.windows.net/`*Container*[`/`*BlobName*][*CallerCredentials*]

-Where *CallerCredentials* indicates the credentials used to access the service and can be one of the following:
+Where *CallerCredentials* indicates the credentials used to access the storage and can be one of the following:
 * Shared Access (SAS) key, using the Azure Blob Storage's standard query (`:?sig=...`).
 Use this method when Kusto needs to access the resource for a limited time.
 * Storage account key (`;ljkAkl...==`).
 Use this method when Kusto needs to access the resource on an ongoing basis.
 * A base-64 encoded AAD access token (`;token=AadToken`).
-Make sure the token is for the resource https://storage.azure.com/.
+Make sure the token is for the resource `https://storage.azure.com/`.

 Examples (note that this is showing obfuscated string literals, so as not to expose the account key, SAS or token):